ElianCordoba/softwareontheroad/src/content/s3-cloudfront-angular-react.md

   [some image for cloudfront]

-  AWS CloudFront speeds up distribution of your web content (html, css, js, image, vide, etc) to your users.
+  AWS CloudFront speeds up the distribution of your web content (HTML, CSS, js, image, video, etc) to your users.
   It delivers your content through a worldwide _network of data centers_ called **edge locations**.

   When a user requests content that you're serving with AWS CloudFront, the user is routed to the _edge_ location that provides the lowest latency, so that content is delivered with the **best possible performance.**